-- RedHawkTM Linux or Red Hat[®] Linux^{} - Required capabilities
+- RedHawkTM Linux or Red Hat[®] Linux - Required capabilities

-The following capabilities are normally installed by the installation script on the CD containing the NightStar tools or by the standard installation of the Red Hat or RedHawk Linux operating system.
+The following capabilities are normally installed by the installation script on the CD containing the NightStar tools.
 The user will be notified if required capabilities do not exist on the Linux system.